cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 ..................................

 * The request cache is disabled for search requests.
-* The following queries are not supported for document-level filtering :
+* The following queries are not supported by document-level filtering :

    * **Has Parent**, **Has Child** queries.
    * **Terms** queries with lookups.
    * **Geo Shape** queries without inline shape definition.
    * **Percolate** queries.

-If you try to insert an unsupported query in ``elastic_admin.privileges.query``, you will get a syntax error as show bellow :
+If you try to insert an unsupported query in ``elastic_admin.privileges.query``, you will get a syntax error as shown bellow:

 .. code::